kuhn-ruess/cmdbsyncer-docs/docs/basics/lcl_config.md

 The application comes with some default Settings, for example to set the URL prefix or MongoDB Connection.
 The setting of this is important, if some links in the Backend won't work.
 All what's set, you will find in _application/config.py_, but you should not change something in this file.
 Instead, use the file _local_config.py_ in the root folder.
 It contains at least a dictionary called config.
-It it not yet exists, create it with __./cmdbsycer sys self_configure__  With the Keys of this Dictionary, you can overwrite every key from application/config.py, or you can add all the settings the Framework Flask has.
+If it does not yet exist, create it with __./cmdbsyncer sys self_configure__.
+With the keys of this dictionary, you can overwrite every key from application/config.py, or add any settings the Flask framework supports.

 ```
 """